AntondeGroot/Flashbook/README.md

 ### TODO
 - Perhaps use SQLite for data, currently everything is stored as .tex, .txt, .json files in %localappdata%.
 Although, now it is easy to alter questions by opening .tex files in Wordpad or TeXnicCenter.
-- Add option to convert pdf to jpg files.
-This will speed up the syncing of books between devices.
 - Customizable colors for Flashbook's
 - Clean up code: make it PEP-8 compliant, add clear docstrings to the functions, perhaps move more code from modules to functions in order to make the modules clearer and shorter.